-This multidisciplinary course will give you a detailed and comprehensive understanding of how to apply a range of quantitative and qualitative research methods to current, pressing health issues and how to critically assess published research.
+Learn how to apply a range of quantitative and qualitative research methods to current, pressing health issues and how to critically assess published research.

 Our world-leading experts help improve human health and prevent illness through the analysis and delivery of leading research.

 Our course will equip you with a wide range of applied health research skills to enable you to become a proficient and confident researcher.
+You will be taught by academics who will draw on their experience to provide you with an excellent grounding in applied health research methods including systematic reviews, randomised controlled trials, epidemiology, health economics, statistics and qualitative methods.

 You will take taught modules worth a total of 120 credits.